Run and debug your Microsoft Teams app

 To use ngrok in your project, and depending on the capabilities you are using, you must replace all URL references in your code, configuration, and/or manifest.json file to use this URL endpoint.

-For example, for bots registered in the Microsoft Bot Framework, update the bot's messaging endpoint to use this new ngrok endpoint—for example,
+For example, for bots registered in the Microsoft Bot Framework, update the bot's messaging endpoint to use this new ngrok endpoint.
+For example,

 validDomains object in the manifest.json file.

-*.azurewebsites.net would not be allowed, but
+*.azurewebsites.net would not be recommended, but

 Loading and running